fedosejev/javascript-questions/events/README.md

 + The "event" can be any string
 + An event can be emitted with zero or more arguments
++ The set of events and their arguments constitute a "interface" exposed to the subscriber by the publisher (emitter)

 ### Try